 While twelve other countries monitor and enforce emission limits, there is no American check on Radio Frequency Electro-Magnetic Field Radiation (RF-EMF) emissions; Americans interested in the extent of radiation emissions of nearby antenna are reduced to participating in volunteer efforts.
 Protecting life and property and national security makes two of the purposes of the Federal Communication Commission (FCC), and mandating RF-EMF radiation limit enforcement will protect public safety, restore property values, ensure telecommunications effectiveness and even assure meeting the Administration’s carbon emissions goals.

 On public safety, adding emission enforcement should trigger automatic mitigation measures which immediately reduce radiation emissions if they exceed the FCC’s Maximum Permissible Exposure Limit (MPEL).
-We know from the government’s gold standard on safety - the 2018 report published by the National Institute of Health’s National Toxicology Program - that wireless radiation causes a number of health conditions including cancer and alters DNA.
+We know from the government’s gold standard on safety - the 2018 report published by the National Institute of Health’s National Toxicology Program that cable news covered here - that wireless radiation causes a number of health conditions including cancer and alters DNA.
 When the MPEL is exceeded it should require RF mitigation measures per the FCC regulatory statute and as reported by the groundbreaking Fifth Generation (5G) Safety Commission set up by New Hampshire’s government.
-[6, 7]
+[5, 6]

 The 5G Safety Commission said Congress should: (1) Create setbacks for cell antennas near homes and schools; (2) Replace school wireless with hard wiring (fiber optic cables are faster, safer, and more secure); (3) Establish 5G- and wireless-free zones in libraries, parks, hospitals, nursing homes and other sensitive locations; (4) Educate the public how to mitigate wireless exposure; (5) Measure and publicly post RF-EMF levels in communities; (6) Develop safety limits that protect against biological effects on human & nature’s flora and fauna; and (7) Demand the FCC set up and implement a INDEPENDENT RF safety review that includes impacts to all life.
 Any enforcement bill also should include the above mitigation remedies.